supertestnet/swap-service/README.md

 - A lot of credit goes to https://twitter.com/FPupusas for helping me  build this
 - Thanks also to [Boltz Exchange](https://boltz.exchange/) for immediately finding a critical zero day vulnerability when I released this -- I was able to fix it in only a few minutes due to their diligent bug reporting
+- Kevin Cai for helping me debug the initial version of this software